bekk/bekk-christmas/post/functional/using-f-in-xamarin-apps.md

 ## Conclusion

 To summarize, both iOS' and Android's UI frameworks are naturally object oriented, same for Xamarin Forms.
 Thus, F# is not a natural drop-in replace for C# when writing mobile apps, but rather an excellent option for modeling our domain.
-Giving expressive power, easy of testing and clean code where it matters the most: the business rules and their data.
+Giving expressive power, ease of testing and clean code where it matters the most: the business rules and their data.

-Unless off course you go Full Elmish.
+Unless off course we go [Full Elmish](https://www.elm.christmas/2020).